OpenDSA/OpenDSA/RST/en/Glossary.rst

       :math:`\Theta(1)`.

    constructive induction
-      A process for finding the closed form for a :term:`recurrence relation` ,
+      A process for finding the
+      :term:`closed form <closed-form solution>` for a
+      :term:`recurrence relation`,
       that involves substituting in a guess for the closed form to replace the recursive part(s) of the recurrence.
       Depending on the goal (typically either to show that the